V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/jackpot.md

 $Wifi/Mode=off - if you are using the USB connection to Lightburn to use some of the built-in tools use this command to turn off the radio.
 It will come back after a power cycle.

 If you have a laser defined in the config you are always in "laser" mode.
 So you can either leave it defined and use M5 (turn off laser mode) in your starting gcode for non-laser CNC use, or just comment out the laser in the config (like I ship it).

+Raster speed depends on dot size, for a 0.19mm resolution I am getting 70-120mm/s depending on the type of raster.

 ## Detailed FluidNC info